Integrated Child Protection Scheme

 a) Child Welfare Committee

 c) State Juvenile Police Unit

 a) Training and capacity Building.

-ii) Research & documentation to be entrusted to NIPCCD, SCPS, & DCPS, for all stakeholders.
+ii) Research & documentation to be entrusted to NIPCCD, SCPS, & DCPU for all stakeholders.

 b) Advocacy, Public Education and Communication - to change mind sets at all levels – entrusted with state Child Protection Unit, State Adoption Resources Agency and District Child Protection Unit, Financial support will be given.

 c) Research and Documentation